 - Heat – Plan accordingly with sunscreen, hat, or umbrella.
 You’ll be grateful to have a light wrap or sweater with you due to the change between the outside heat and the inside air-conditioning.

-- Mosquitos – Always carry repellent with you.
+- Mosquitoes – Always carry repellent with you.
 A great trick I found is that hand-sanitizer takes the sting out of bites.

 - Sidewalks – Wear comfortable shoes, watch when stepping on and off of curbs.
 Don’t multitask or look down.
 Be aware of where you place your feet at all times.